 (3) For the purposes of clauses 7(1) and (4) and 9, a member who is precluded under subclause (1)(b) from taking part in any deliberation or decision of the Superannuation Board with respect to a matter shall be deemed to be absent from the meeting while that matter is being deliberated or decided upon.

+[Clause 11 amended by No. 26 of 1994 s.
+18.]

 12. Common seal

 (1) The form of the common seal of the Superannuation Board shall be determined by the Superannuation Board.